aroundwithalex/contilio/README.md

 # Contilio Project

 This project represents the completion of a coding challenge set by Contilio.
-Data is extracted from an [Transporation API](https://developer.transportapi.com/) and loaded into a SQLite database.
+Data is extracted from an [Transportation API](https://developer.transportapi.com/) and loaded into a SQLite database.

 # Running the code